-According to Proposition 5, there exists a range of antitrust penalties such that the market becomes less competitive, moving from a duopoly to a monopoly with all firms joining the same cartel.
-As in the 5-firm Cournot oligopoly model, social welfare changes with F (see table 5).
+Once again, according to Proposition 5, there exists a range of antitrust penalties such that the market becomes less competitive, moving from a duopoly to a monopoly with all firms joining the same cartel.
+Therefore, as in the 5-firm Cournot oligopoly model, social welfare changes with F (this is shown in table 5).